 The laws about auto insurance and car accidents can be quite complex.
 If you aren’t trained in this area, you could get into trouble.
 The insurer will likely attempt to seize on this lack of knowledge to reduce their loss.

-Our highly trained lawyers at David Christensen Law are prepared to handle the insurer on your behalf.
+Our highly trained lawyers at Christensen Law are prepared to handle the insurer on your behalf.
 This enables you to focus on your recovery.